 INJECTION MOLDING typically has a higher, initial design cost due to the complexity of the mold structure.
 Its cyclical production, however, typically creates a finished piece that often does not require further assembly or secondary processing.

 The EXTRUSION method can create complex cross-sections such as multi-lumen tubing used in medical devices or food processing.
 The surfaces of extruded materials are smooth and do not require post-production “clean-up.”
 Extrusion is ideal when a variety of lengths of the same profile shape is required.
-By producing stock product with a continuous production process and cutting to length post-process per demand, setup and die/design costs are reduced for similar items.
+By producing a stock product with a continuous production process and cutting to length post-process per demand, setup and die/design costs are reduced for similar items.

 While the information above provides basic guidelines, the experts at PBS Plastics can assist you in determining the most efficient and cost-effective process for your plastic part supply needs.